 - Average savings UK

 - Average wealth UK

 Average Household Savings UK

-The average amount of gross savings in the UK is £79,296 per household.
-Gross savings reflect all 'financial wealth' such as current and savings accounts, ISAs, shares, bonds, trusts and other formal financial assets.
+The average savings in the UK is £76,301 per household.
+This figure reflects all gross 'financial wealth' such as current and savings accounts, ISAs, shares, bonds, trusts and other formal financial assets.

 However, most households have less savings than this, since the 'average' figure is skewed up by a small number of households with very high savings levels.
 For this reason it can be more useful to consider the 'median'—50% of household have less than the median amount saved, and 50% of households have more.
-The median household gross savings in the UK is £11,000.
-But 25% of households have less than £1,800 saved.
+The median household gross savings in the UK is £12,500 (up from £11,000 two years ago).
+But 25% of households have less than £2,100 saved.